 Any AI used in a chatbot is simply trying to predict what a human is saying.
 It predicts this based on large sets of conversational training data it’s been fed.

 This makes the kind of training data that is used extremely important to a chatbot’s success.

-Taking our analogy into consideration – while gender and age are likely important qualifiers to determine whether someone will go to college, it is unlikely that a variable like hair color or preference in soft-drink has any standing on higher education.
+Taking our analogy into consideration – while gender and age are likely important qualifiers to determine whether someone will go to college, it is unlikely that a variable like hair colour or preference for soft drinks has any standing in higher education.

 You want to remove all potential noise from your training data to ensure clean results.
 Not doing so is called “data dredging”.